pythonhub-org/python-projects/docs/docs/index.md

 ## Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue or email.
 Read more about becoming a contributor in [our GitHub repo](https://pythonhub-org.github.io/python-projects/docs/contributing/).

 ## License